kpaulson20/CSC_410/A5/README.txt

 B and stores them in a blank matrix C. integrate.c calculates the value of pi through the use of the trapezoidal rule. prime.c calculates all the prime numbers using Sieve Of Eratosthenes.
-I tries to time the programs using MPI_Wtime(), but I could only get so far in testing for two of the programs.
+I tried to time the programs using MPI_Wtime(), but I could only get so far in testing for two of the programs.
+The matrix program failed at 2 processes and the prime program failed to calculate at 6 processes.

-Date 11/20/2024
+Date 11/22/2024